Keith Klepeis on How Plutons Form

 Listen here or wherever you get your podcasts.

 Plutons are bodies of igneous rock that crystallize from magma at depth below the Earth’s surface.
-But even though the magma never makes it to the surface, it still has to travel many kilometers up from its source near the base of the crust to the upper crust where plutons form.
+But even though this magma never makes it to the surface, it still has to travel many kilometers up from its source near the base of the crust to the upper crust where plutons form.
 In the podcast, Keith Klepeis explains how it makes that journey and describes the shape of the resulting structures.
-Many of his findings come from one region in particular that provides an exceptional window into the origin, evolution, and structure of plutons – the Southern Fjordland region of New Zealand’s South Island.
+Many of his findings come from one region in particular that provides an exceptional window into the origin, evolution, and structure of plutons — the Southern Fiordland region of New Zealand’s South Island.

-Klepeis is a Professor at the College of Arts and Sciences at the University of Vermont.
+Klepeis is a Professor in the Department of Geography and Geosciences at the University of Vermont.

 Podcast Illustrations